udeyrishi/hours/README.md

 # For deleting the log file and config settings
 $ hours --reset

+# For seeing the current config
+$ hours --config

 # If contributing, and want to see the entire Python exception stack trace,
 # use --debug flag with any other option. e.g.: